 BY TAXI: This is the easiest but most expensive way.
 It’ll cost you anywhere between SGD 20-40 to get into the city by taxi.
 Bigger groups can take these large taxis called Maxi Cabs.
 They can accommodate up to 7 people for a flat fee of SGD 60.
 You can check the Changi website for more information.

 We flew to Singapore but there are other ways to get there depending on where you are.
-I suggest checking 12Go Asia to find route options available to you.
+I suggest checking Bookaway to find route options available to you.
 You can click on the link or use the widget below.

 WHERE TO EXCHANGE CURRENCY

 The unit of currency in Singapore is the Singapore Dollar (SGD).
 Finding good places to exchange your currency is less of a concern in Singapore.
 Most (if not all) places give fair rates.
 Even the currency exchange booths at Changi Airport aren’t bad.

 But if you want the best exchange rate, then Mustafa Foreign Exchange at Mustafa Centre in Little India is an excellent choice.
 Aside from offering some of the best rates in the city, they’re also open 24/7.
 If it’s too far from where you are, then you can check this website for a list of the 5 best money changers in Singapore.
 They’re in different parts of the city so you can find the one that’s closest to you.

 Another option is to withdraw SGD from an ATM.
 The rates are competitive, some say even better.
 If you do decide to withdraw SGD from an ATM, be sure to let your bank know as they may have to activate it for overseas use.
 That’s what I do before every trip.
 In my experience, my ATM card works in some machines but not in others.